sophiaha96/old-blog/README.md

-Website designed and created by Sophia Ha <br>
+Website designed, created, and content written by Sophia Ha <br>
 Feel free to use code, but keep the source link <br><br>

 References:<br>